1Password/op-scim-gcp-marketplace/README.md

 It is now possible to use `mpdev` to install our application on your Kubernetes cluster on GCP.
 This allows you to test our application outside of the marketplace.

-As defined in [schema.yaml](./op-scim-bridge/schema.yaml) our application requires three arguments: `name`, `namespace`, and `accountdomain`.
+As defined in [schema.yaml](./op-scim-bridge/schema.yaml) our application requires three arguments: `name`, `namespace`, and `accountDomain`.
 These parallel the values chosen in the user interface when deploying from the Marketplace.

 ```bash
 mpdev install --deployer=gcr.io/op-scim-bridge/op-scim-bridge/deployer:latest --parameters='{"name": "mpdev", "namespace": "default", "accountdomain": "testing.1password.com" }'